alx-sch/inception/README.md

 ----

-### 4. Setting up Docker
+### 4. Prepare the Debian Host

-To turn the minimal Debian server installation to a ready-to-use Docker host, follow these steps:
+To prepare the minimal Debian server installation for the project and the Docker Engine installation, follow these steps:

 #### Add User to Sudo Group